NEONScience/neon-data-api/docs/content/index.md

 ## **Introduction**
 The NEON Data API (Application Programming Interface) can be used to quickly access data as well as information about NEON's data products, samples, and sampling locations.
 It provides a simple means of constructing URLs or cURL statements that return information in a common machine-readable format, [JSON (JavaScript Object Notation)](https://json.org/json-en.html).

+## **Authentication**
+You do not need to authenticate in order to explore information about NEON data or locations.
+However, if you will be using the APIs to download data products or sample data, or using the APIs intensively, then you will need to sign up for and use an [API Token](https://www.neonscience.org/resources/learning-hub/tutorials/api-token-setup).
+The endpoints this currently applies to are:

+  - /data (including /data/query and /releases/data)
+  - /samples

+## **Data Use Policy and Licensing**
+NEON data products and sample data are licensed under a Creative Commons Attribution 4.0 International License ([CC-BY](https://creativecommons.org/licenses/by/4.0/)).
+For more information, visit the [Data Guidelines and Policies](https://www.neonscience.org/data-samples/guidelines-policies) page.

 ## **R & Python packages**
 The neonUtilities packages are the easiest way to download and reformat NEON data.